mbaumer/us_hep_funding/docs/_states/GA.md

 # GA -- Sen. Johnny Isakson (R) and  Sen. David Perdue (R)
 ## HEP Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-1 HEP grants, totalling <b> $500,000</b>
+2 HEP grants, totalling <b> $500,000</b>
 ```
   Year  Institution                        Amount ($)
 ------  -------------------------------  ------------
+  2019  Georgia Institute of Technology             0
   2018  Georgia Institute of Technology       500,000
 ```
 ## SC Contracts
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
 9 Office of Science contracts, totalling <b> $150,061</b>
 ```
   Year  Vendor                           Amount ($)  Item